 1. The difference between operant and classical conditioning

-The main difference between the Operant and Classical conditioning is this: In OC we link behaviors to events (the introduction of stimuli), while in CC two events are paired to each other.
+The main difference between the Operant and Classical conditioning is this: In OC we, the handlers, link behaviors to events (the introduction of stimuli), while in CC two events are naturally paired to each other.
 In OC the dog voluntarily chooses to offer a behavior in order to enjoy a pleasant consequence or give up a behavior to avoid an unpleasant one, while in CC two independent events are linked and cause the dog to act accordingly.

 2. Reinforcement focuses on the desired behavior, while punishment focuses on the undesired

 Punishment doesn’t guide towards what’s good.
 Punishment stops what’s ‘bad’.
-While this is important when not complying with known commands gets dangerous), guiding towards what’s desirable will build a better behaved dog.
+While this is important (when not complying with known commands gets dangerous), guiding towards what’s desirable should come first.

 3. Behaviors treated with punishment are oppressed, not resolved